-We describe the factors that determine the energy consumption of TPCs at a fundamental level, to investigate the dependencies affected by the dynamics of supply voltage.
-Next, we discuss how these factors are currently accounted for.
+We describe the factors that concur to determining the energy consumption of TPCs at a fundamental level, to investigate the dependencies affected by the dynamics of supply voltage.

-Energy estimation.
+Calculating energy.
 Fig. 3 graphically depicts the dependencies among the relevant quantities.
-Predicting energy consumption relies on precise values of power consumption and execution time.
-In embedded MCUs, energy consumption is typically estimated by deriving the execution time from the number of clock cycles taken, while power consumption is calculated by multiplying the voltage supply with the current draw for a given MCU resistance.
-Supply voltage depends on the charge of the energy storage facility, which is most often a capacitor in TPCs.
-Due to their extensive usage in electronics, accurate capacitor models exist for (dis)charging behavior and voltage drop between the plates [25].
+Predicting energy consumption relies on precise values of both power consumption and execution time, as their impact is multiplicative.
+In embedded MCUs, energy consumption is typically estimated by deriving the execution time from the number of clock cycles taken, while power consumption is calculated by multiplying a supposedly constant voltage supply with the current draw for a given MCU resistance.